ISG THz Activity Report 2023

 Establishing the technical foundations for the development and standardization of advanced communications using Terahertz technology.

 A huge amount of bandwidth is available in THz bands (identified by ITU as 137 GHz of spectrum between 275 and 450 GHz).
-At such frequencies it is possible to achieve extremely high data rates and ease spectrum scarcity problems.
+At such frequencies it is possible to achieve extremely high data rates, as well as easing spectrum scarcity problems.

 The small wavelength of THz signals enables the realization of compact and miniaturized devices and antennas.
 It is possible to integrate multiple antenna elements within a limited form factor and realize pencil-sized beams.